sustainability-software-collective/cal-bioscape-frontend/README.md

-# BioCIRV Siting Tool Frontend
+# BioCirV Siting Tool Frontend (Cal BioScape)

-This is the frontend for the BioCIRV Siting Tool, a web-based application for analyzing and visualizing biomass and circular economy resource data.
+This is the frontend for the BioCirV Siting Tool, a web-based application for analyzing and visualizing biomass and circular economy resource data.
 It is built with [Next.js](https://nextjs.org).

 ## Staging Site